-THE DIVISION OF STUDENT AND PUBLIC AFFAIRS complements the University's academic mission by providing a safe and supportive campus that affords students with ample opportunities for development in addition to important services that add value to the campus experience.
+THE DIVISION OF STUDENT AFFAIRS complements the University's academic mission by providing a safe and supportive campus that affords students with ample opportunities for development in addition to important services that add value to the campus experience.
 At the core of the Division's work is the belief that student involvement (defined as time spent on campus, involvement with student organizations, interaction and familiarity with faculty and staff, development of a peer support group, and commitment to academic pursuits) is critical to student success.
 As such, the Division serves as a resource to all students, regardless of major or classification.

-STUDENT AND PUBLIC AFFAIRS MISSION STATEMENT
+STUDENT AFFAIRS MISSION STATEMENT

-The Division of Student and Public Affairs enhances growth of Southeastern students and fosters pride in the institution through the provision of superior campus services, meaningful opportunities for student development, and maintenance of a safe campus.

-The Division of Student and Public Affairs oversees several services and programs as follows:
+The Division for Student Affairs enhances growth of Southeastern students and fosters pride in the institution through the provision of superior campus services, meaningful opportunities for student development, and maintenance of a safe campus.
+The Division for Student Affairs oversees several services and programs as follows: